xxamxx/vscode-rubygems/README.md

-# Vscode-Rubygems README
+# VSCode-RubyGems README

-The is Rubygems Explorer, it can browser rubygems source codes of your project by `Gemfile.lock`.
+The is RubyGems Explorer, it can browser rubygems source codes of your project by `Gemfile.lock`.

 ![explorer](https://raw.githubusercontent.com/xxamxx/vscode-rubygems/develop/resources/screenshots/001.png "explorer")